wuqui/llms-and-open-science/pages/literature research.md

 	- AI tools also succeed at synthesizing basic facts that are described in multiple paper introductions
 	- AI tools may be misleading when asked highly specific technical questions.
 	- After limited testing, we recommend to pay for GPT4 (23€/month) rather than scite.ai (115€/yr), if you need to choose.
-- we found good summarizer for long texts pasted in with context -- you are redirected towards locally installing llamaindex
+- We did **not** find a good summarizer for long texts pasted in after some context.  -- you are redirected towards locally installing llamaindex